 '''

-interface drawable {

-void draw(canvas& c); // defaults to pure virtual

-// int x; // would be error, no data allowed
+// private: void g(); // would be error, no private functions allowed

-// drawable(const drawable& from); // would be error, no copying allowed
+// Shape(const Shape&); // would be error, no copying allowed

 };

 '''

-In this interface, draw is implicitly public and pure virtual because nothing else is allowed.
+In this interface, area and scale_by are implicitly public and pure virtual because nothing else is allowed.
 Trying to make a function explicitly public or virtual would be fine but redundant.
 Trying to make a function explicitly nonpublic or nonvirtual would be an error, as would adding copy/move functions or data members.